Team Canada Medal Count

-Sinclair has competed at three Olympic Games, winning back-to-back bronzes at London 2012 and Rio 2016.
+Sinclair has competed at four Olympic Games, winning gold at Tokyo 2020 after back-to-back bronzes at London 2012 and Rio 2016.
 At London 2012 she was the tournament’s leading scorer with six of Canada’s 12 goals, including a hat truck in the controversial semifinal extra-time loss to the United States.
 For her efforts, she was named Canada’s Closing Ceremony flag bearer and was awarded the Lou Marsh Award as the Canadian Athlete of the Year, becoming the first soccer player to win.
 Sinclair scored three goals at Rio 2016, including what turned out to be the game-winner in a 2-1 victory over Brazil in the bronze medal match.